CentreForHydrology/WDPM/README.md

 **manual** - contains the user manual **WDPMUserGuide_2.pdf** as well as the document Lyx file and images used

+**validation** - contains scripts to validate that WDPM is running correctly

+- validate_WDPM.sh - Bash script which runs the other scripts
+- add_test.awk - awk script to test the WDPM Add module
+- drain_test.awk - awk script to test the WDPM Drain module
+- subtract_test.awk - awk script to test the WDPM Subtract module
+- WDPM_validation.md - Markdown document explaining the validation scripts

 ## Program requirements